polyphony-chat/docs/SPECIFICATION.md

 #### 6.1.1 Last resort KeyPackages

-A "last resort" KeyPackage, which, contrasting regular KeyPackages, is reusable, is issued when a server runs out of regular KeyPackages for a user.
-This is to prevent `DoS` attacks, where malicious clients deplete all KeyPackages for a given user, blocking that user's inclusion into encrypted groups or guild channels.
+A "last resort" KeyPackage, which, contrasting regular KeyPackages, is reusable, is issued when a server runs out of regular KeyPackages for an actor.
+This is to prevent `DoS` attacks, where malicious clients deplete all KeyPackages for a given actor, blocking that actor's inclusion into encrypted groups or guild channels.

 Servers are to replace a "last resort" KeyPackage after it has been used at least once by requesting one from the client.